Publications

 Do Pedestrian Stops Deter Crime?
 Evidence from Reforming “Stop and Frisk” (with Jeffrey Fagan)

 Over 3.5 million pedestrians are stopped by police in the United States every year.
-We explore the impact of investigative pedestrian stops on criminal activity by leveraging a lawsuit that abruptly reduced stop rates in New York City without altering patrol officer presence.
-We implement a difference-in-differences strategy that compares crime trends following the reform between neighborhoods with similar historical crime rates but differing historical stop rates.
-We find neighborhoods that experienced twice the reduction in stops did not exhibit differential increases in felonies and violent misdemeanors, major felonies, shootings, killings, or a cost-weighted crime measure over the five years following the reform.
+We explore whether investigative pedestrian stops deter criminal activity by leveraging a lawsuit that sharply reduced stop rates in New York City without altering police presence.
+Our difference-in-differences strategy compares crime trends between neighborhoods with similar historical crime rates but differing stop rates.
+Neighborhoods that experienced twice the reduction in stops did not exhibit differential increases in felonies and violent misdemeanors, major felonies, shootings, killings, or a cost-weighted crime measure over the five years following the reform.
 Our estimates are precise, ruling out a 1.5% increase in felonies and violent misdemeanors.
-In contrast, police surges that increased both officer presence and stops were found to reduce major felony crime, highlighting the importance of officer presence but not pedestrian stops for crime deterrence.
+In contrast, police surges that increased both officer presence and stops reduced major felonies, highlighting the importance of officer presence but not stop activity for crime deterrence.

 [Formerly, Stopped by the Police: The Effect of Reforming “Stop and Frisk” on Crime and High School Engagement (with Jeffrey Fagan) ]